chains-project/maven-lockfile/README.md

 ![My new creation-min](https://user-images.githubusercontent.com/25300639/229370974-7071d818-e094-4959-8b2f-e2050368ee1c.png)

 This plugin is a state-of-the-art solution that validates the integrity of a maven build.
 It does this by generating a lock file that contains the checksums of all the artifacts in the repository.
 The lock file can then be used to validate the integrity prior to building.
 This guards the supply chain against malicious actors that might tamper with the artifacts in the repository.
-We also allow you to rebuild your old versions with the pinned versions from the lockfile with `freeze`.
+We also allow to rebuild your old versions with the pinned versions from the lockfile.
+We call this `freeze` and replace all versions in the pom with the versions from the lockfile.
+Also, every transitive dependency is pinned to the version from the lockfile.
+We add these dependencies to the pom and due to the transitive dependency resolution of maven, the exact versions are used.

 # Features: